ooliver1/a-level-project/writeup/writeup.typ

 	tab_container.get_tab_bar().grab_focus()
 ```

-// TODO: focus does not work for going back to the tab bar (how do I fix?)

 ===== Saving Settings

 The settings need to be saved between sessions, so the user does not have to set them every time they play the game.
 This is done by saving the settings to a file in the user's home directory.
 This is done in the `global.gd` script, which is autoloaded so `save_settings` can always be accessed.